 It is not known what information intelligence officials were looking for, only that they wanted Yahoo to search for a set of characters.
-That could mean a phrase in an email or an attachment, said the sources, who did not want to be identified.

 In 2015, Yahoo CEO Marissa Meyer ordered the company's engineers to build a tool that scanned Yahoo Mail messages in realtime for "characters" of interest to a US security agency, either the FBI or the NSA.